iconation/ICONSafe-SCORE/README.md

   * Once installed, launch the deploy script from the root folder of the project with the network you want to deploy, for example mainnet:
     * `./scripts/score/deploy_all.sh -n mainnet`
+  * You will need to input your operator wallet password for each contract deployed.
+  * Please wait for your contracts to be **accepted after the Audit Process** before going to the next step.

+## ICONSafe Post-deployment configuration

+  * In order to communicate with eachothers, you will need to configure the AddressRegistrar contract:
+    * `./scripts/score/register_all.sh -n mainnet`

 ## ICONSafe Localhost Development (T-Bears)

   * Bootstrap tbears using the `bootstrap_tbears.sh` script located in the tbears folder of the ICONSafe repository
     * `./tbears/bootstrap_tbears.sh`
-  * Everytime you want to keep working on this contract after reboot, start tbears using the `start_tbears.sh` script located in the tbears folder of the ICONSafe repository
+  * Everytime you want to keep working on this contract after reboot, start tbears using the following script located in the tbears folder of the ICONSafe repository
     * `./tbears/start_tbears.sh`
   * Now t-bears is launched and you can work with t-bears as usual - see the scripts folder for pre-generated queries to ICONSafe.

-- In the root folder of the project, run the following command:

-- Fill the `-n` option corresponding to the network you want to deploy to: `localhost`, `yeouido`, `euljiro` or `mainnet`.
-- **Example** :
-<pre>$ ./scripts/score/deploy_all.sh -n localhost</pre>

-## Update an already deployed ICONSafe to localhost, testnet or mainnet
+## Upgrade ICONSafe contract

-- If you modified the ICONSafe SCORE source code, you may need to update it.
+- If you modified the ICONSafe SCORE source code after deployment, you may need to update it.

 - In the root folder of the project, run the following command:
 <pre>$ ./scripts/score/update_score.sh</pre>